hitersyw/davinci_wsn_sulu_copy/Readme.md

 This is the branch PS_1 of the davinci_wsn repository branch master.
-This branch is used to make a interactive maker to move the davinci patient maunipulator.
+This branch is used to make a interactive marker to move the davinci patient maunipulator.